-Volunteer with Kaya and you can observe and swim alongside the stunning inhabitants of our seas and oceans while participating in essential marine conservation effort.
-Put on a wetsuit or beachwear and help to protect and restore vulnerable marine habitats and species such as turtles, whale sharks and dolphins.
+Volunteer with Kaya and you can observe and swim alongside the stunning inhabitants of our seas and oceans while participating in essential marine conservation efforts.
+Become a marine conservation volunteer, put on a wetsuit or beachwear, and help to protect and restore vulnerable marine habitats and species such as turtles, whale sharks and dolphins.

-Apart from being able to swim, volunteers should be passionate about marine conservation, enjoy being outdoors and active.
-If you are comfortable in deeper water and can pass some basic medical questions then you will be able to obtain an international diving qualification while participating in essential marine conservation work.
-How exciting to be one of the first to spot the arrival of a seasonal species to a region such as the whale shark.
-What a fantastic experience!
-To find out more about how you can help, read our blog on Marine Conservation volunteering.
+As well as being able to swim, marine conservation volunteers should be passionate about the ocean, its wildlife, and preserving it for the future of the planet.
+You must enjoy being outdoors, and keeping active, as often these projects include a good amount of activity and physical work.
+If you are comfortable in deeper water and can pass some basic medical questions then you will be able to obtain an international diving qualification, whilst participating in essential marine conservation work.
+To find out more about how you can help, read our blog on marine conservation volunteering.

-Join us as a marine conservation volunteer and you can work on sustainable initiatives aiming to recover our coral reefs, and to protect our marine habitats and the wonderful species that live under the sea.
+Join Kaya as a marine conservation volunteer and work on sustainable initiatives aiming to recover coral reefs, preserve marine habitats, and protect the incredible array of species beneath our waters.

 Volunteer in Mozambique with hands-on whale shark research, coral reef monitoring, humpbacked whale monitoring and turtle nest surveys.